sn1p3r46/pythonlogprocessing/MainDoc.md

 ```

 The `pathBuilder.py` file contains a class intended to be a helper to retrieve files given some constants fields.
 This class has several static methods useful to build or retrieve the paths of the requested files.
-This helper have been created to make the code more readable and tidy.
+This helper have been created to make the code more readable and organized.

-Follows the description of every method:
+Follows the description of each method:

 ```python
 PathBuilder.get_relevant_towers_path()